 President, Closet Works Inc.

-Carson was instrumental in launching The National Closet Group, the first association for the home storage and organization industry.
+In addition to founding his own closet company, Carson was instrumental in launching The National Closet Group, the first association for the home storage and organization industry.

 Mark Clemens (2011)